Omar-p/learning-notes/aws/aws.md

     - remember that explicit Deny always wins.
   - Resource
     - is the policy applied to the resource or a sub resource. {bucket, bucket's objects}
+  - NotAction
+    - any action other than the included ones.
+    - ['cloudfront:*', 'iam:*', 'route53:*', 'support:*'] <- global services generally u interact with as they in us-east-1 from logging prespective.
+  - condition
+    - policy only apply if the it's evaluated to true.
+- identify any Not before considering a solution
+- if u have single statement with deny. then generally it will be used in conjunction with another policy.
+  - because in it's own it does nothing because the default is implicit deny.
 ---

 # VPC :